Zint Barcode Generator and Zint Barcode Studio User Manual

 5.1 Creating and Deleting Symbols

 The symbols manipulated by Zint are held in a zint_symbol structure defined in "zint.h".
-These symbols are created with the ZBarcode_Create() function and deleted using the ZBarcode_Delete() function.
+These symbol structures are created with the ZBarcode_Create() function and deleted using the ZBarcode_Delete() function.
 For example the following code creates and then deletes a symbol:

 #include <zint.h>